OMAMA-Taioan/khiin-rs/README.md

 The Windows IME is mostly complete, although it is still missing a few key features for release.
-The app includes the IME itself, as well as a Settings application that allows the user to configure the IME, and a basic WiX installer (TODO).
+The app includes the IME itself, as well as a Settings application that allows the user to configure the IME, and a basic WiX installer.

 See the [README](windows/README.md) for more details.